 Then I added attached a clothespin to the end of my cord and carefully run it trough the inside of the trap.
 I decided to make one very long strap and then divide it in 4 to braid my bracelet.

-To learn how to braid with 4 strands you can see the details here.
-After you have your piece braided you will just need to add the ribbon ends very carefully, since I folded my 2 strands in the top I had a clean end in one side and I just worried about the other end.
+After you have your piece braided you will just need to add the ribbon ends very carefully, since I folded my 2 strands in the top I had a clean end on one side and I just worried about the other end.

 I secured one side first pushed the rest of the braid to the center of the ribbon end and then close the other side.
 I also add the lobster clasp and my bracelet was ready to be rocked!!

-* This tutorial and pattern is provided for personal, non-commercial use only.
+* This tutorial and pattern are provided for personal, non-commercial use only.

 Check the Site policy at the bottom for further information, thank you!